merschformann/flow-experiment-api/README.md

 # flow-experiment-api

-A go module exposing api bindings for a plugin for workflow experiment purposes
+A go module exposing api bindings for a plugin for workflow experiment purposes.